tvmai/tvmai.github.io/_posts/2019-04-30-opt-cuda-quantized.md

 TVM solves this challenge with a full stack compiler and a machine-learning-based optimizer to automatically generate computing kernels.
 TVM can generate effcient kernels via automatic search in a human-designed search space.
-In standard workloads such VGG, ResNet, TVM achieves competitive performance compared with other state-of-the-art frameworks.
+In standard workloads such as VGG and ResNet, TVM achieves competitive performance compared with other state-of-the-art frameworks.
 In emerging models such as ResNeXt and Deformable ConvNets, the automatic optimization makes it easy for TVM to adapt to these new workloads and achieve a significant performance boost.

 In this post, we show how to use TVM to automatically optimize of quantized deep learning models on CUDA.